Admission and Application Requirements

 - Room and board

-Additional Candidate RequirementsPhysical requirements include the ability to lift forty pounds, reach a distance of 72 inches from the floor, see to adjust a television monitor and hear patient alarm system.
+Additional Candidate RequirementsPhysical requirements include the ability to lift fifty pounds, reach a distance of 72 inches from the floor, see to adjust a television monitor and hear patient alarm system.
+Push and pull a wheelchair, beds and portable equipment.
 In addition, helpful personal characteristics include an above average blend of mental and physical aptitude, along with a scientific approach to problem solving to meet the challenges of the field of radiography.
 Furthermore, the ability to effectively communicate information and ideas so others will understand is mandatory.

 Application and Admission Process